-It hikes along the ridge line / hill tops and ends at a high rock outcropping which might be the best 360 views in Payson.
-Over the past few years, this hike has become popular and what was somewhat of a bushwhack following the ridge crest, is now a well established trail from either Gibson TH or the trail intersection with PAT's Round Valley Trail at the saddle.
+It hikes along the ridgeline/hilltops and ends at a high rock outcropping, which might be Payson's best 360 views.
+Over the past few years, this hike has become popular and what was somewhat of a bushwhack following the ridge crest is now a well-established trail from either Gibson TH or the trail intersection with PAT's Round Valley Trail at the saddle.

 The destination has rock climbing opportunities and long straight-down 'the end' falls.
-All sweat equity is rewarded by unbelievable views, sunrises and sunsets.
-Throw in red rock, marble and travertine outcroppings, and a Native American look-out and what more could one ask?
-This last peak / hill is also at the end of the fire break.
-Though 2 more peaks (including the highest - Stewart Peak) loom before Hells Gate, proceeding by bushwhacking can be somewhat futile unless wearing leather chaps - if the cactus doesn't get you, the Cat's Claw will!
+All sweat equity is rewarded with unbelievable views, sunrises, and sunsets.
+Throw in red rock, marble and travertine outcroppings, and a Native American look-out, and what more could one ask?
+This last peak/hill is also at the end of the fire break.
+Though two more peaks (including the highest - Stewart Peak) loom before Hells Gate, proceeding by bushwhacking can be somewhat futile unless wearing leather chaps - if the cactus doesn't get you, the Cat's Claw will!
 Others seem to have found ways to those peaks without much trouble, so it may just depend on one's bushwhacking skills.